San Narciso’s Crystal Beach

 Note: There are also cottages that can be rented for those on a tight budget

 DASH OF HISTORY

-The Mike VII Operations, as it is called, took place when the 30,000-strong American troops landed on the San Felipe, San Narciso and San Antonio coastlines of Zambales in 29 January 1945.
-The objective was to secure Bataan Peninsula, so that the Japanese forces in Manila would not be able to hold a prolonged resistance like how the Allied troops led by General Jonathan Wainwright had done three years prior.
+The Mike VII Operations, as it is called, took place when the 30,000-strong American troops landed in the San Felipe, San Narciso and San Antonio coastlines of Zambales on 29 January 1945.
+The objective was to secure Bataan Peninsula so that the Japanese forces in Manila would not be able to hold a prolonged resistance like how the Allied troops led by General Jonathan Wainwright had done three years prior.

 The American intelligence badly overestimated the size of the Japanese force in Bataan and Zambales, and they were about to unleash heavy bombardment on the coastline when it was revealed that the Philippine resistance forces (Philippine Guerilla and US troops) had already captured the place days before.
 The Americans landed without opposition, and by the end of January, the entire province of Zambales was liberated.